Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/thoughts.md

 # Thoughts on data savers
-- State one folder
+State one Directory.
+In this directory:
 - Pages reside in the directory "pages"
   - Pages have no route prefix
 - Endpoints reside in the directory "api"
   - Endpoints have the route prefix "api"
-- Page endpoints are found in the "pages" directory
+- Page endpoints reside in the "pages" directory
   - Typically, these endpoints are used to save data from a page
   - Page endpoints have the route prefix "page-api"